 The structure is sandstone but the building was clad from the beginning with white and green marble — in contrast to the campanile and duomo, no pink is used.

 The dome cannot be detected from the exterior.
 Its lower parts are covered by the external walls of the third story while the top is covered by a flattened pyramidal roof of pure white marble slabs.
 Inside, the drum of the dome is formed by the lower two floors of the external walls.

 On completion, the diameter of the dome was at 25.6 m the largest for any baptistery in Italy.
 However, the Battistero in Pisa, constructed between 1152 to 1394, now is the largest baptistry in Italy with its dome having a diameter of 34 m and an impressive height of 55 m.

 Visitors step down when entering the baptistry.
-The building didn’t sink through the centuries, the plaza was raised in the early late 13th century to create a flat surface level with the surrounding streets.
+The building didn’t sink through the centuries, the plaza was raised in the 13th century to create a flat surface level with the surrounding streets.
 Leonardo da Vinci suggested raising the baptistery in one piece with pulleys to counter the sunken look but nothing ever came of that idea.